stordahl/sanity-plugin-snipcart-orders/README.md

 # sanity-plugin-snipcart-orders

-A dashboard widget for displaying recent orders from Snipcart
+A dashboard widget for displaying recent orders from Snipcart.

 This plugin is a part of the Steel headless commerce sudo framework.